-- Mix wet ingredients – In a large measuring cup or bowl, whisk together wet ingredients: oil, sugar, eggs, vanilla and almond milk until smooth.
-Pour wet ingredients into dry and stir until smooth.
-Stir in pecans.
+- In a large measuring cup or bowl, whisk together wet ingredients: oil, sugar, eggs, vanilla and almond milk until smooth.
+Pour wet ingredients into dry and stir well until smooth.
+Stir in nuts.
 Pour batter into the pan.

 - Trim a thin slice off of the top and bottom of the apples.
 Core and peel apples.
 Cut into 24 slices.
 To do this easily, cut the apple into eights, then each piece into equal thirds.
 Arrange apple slices in a circular overlapping pattern starting at the outside edge of the pan.
 Slightly overlap apple ends and tip the bottom of the slices (the thinner end) a bit down into the batter.
 This will allow you to get more apples into the batter.
 Continue around the pan until you get to the center.
 For the small center, cut a slice of apple into smaller pieces and fit them in as best you can.
 You may not need all of the apple slices.
 If using, sprinkle the demerara sugar over the top to give the cake top a sparkle (optional).